How To Make Wood Grain Pop

 There’s a lot to grain raising using these two methods, and the extra effort each requires is certainly worth it.

 This first video shows how easy it is to use a torch for a small project.
 The wire brush after the burn is the only work done for the wood, as it was for an exterior door of a backyard shed and did not require a smooth surface.
-It’s not long, and it tells you everything you need to know.
+It’s short, telling you everything you need to know.

 This second video is also worth watching for the beauty of the finished wood.
 Wait until you see how the grain popped for his project.